Last Updated on April 19, 2023

 These will cost between $15-$25 for Leptospirosis and $60 to $80 for two doses of the Lyme disease vaccine.

 Additionally, if your dog goes to a doggie daycare or visits the kennels often, you may wish to give him an influenza vaccine for $70 to $90 for two doses.

-Some other common health ailments in Poodles include Addison’s Disease, a life-threatening condition that can cost between $1,000 and $3,500 to treat epilepsy, the cost of treating which will set you back between $500 and $2,500, and dental disease, which costs between $400 and $800 in ongoing maintenance.
+Some other common health ailments in Poodle dogs include Addison’s Disease, a life-threatening condition that can cost between $1,000 and $3,500 to treat epilepsy, the cost of treating which will set you back between $500 and $2,500, and dental disease, which ranges between $400 and $800 in ongoing maintenance.

 The exact amount you will spend on feeding your Poodle depends on what size dog you have, but you can budget on spending between $50 and $150 a month on food for your pet.

-Obviously, Toy Poodles need a lot less food than Standard Poodles and so will be cheaper to feed.
+Obviously, Toy Poodle dogs need a lot less food than Standard Poodles and so will be cheaper to feed.
 Don’t forget to also factor in the cost of your pet’s treats as well.

 Read also: 26 Best Dog Food for Poodles

 The curly hypoallergenic coat of the Poodle doesn’t shed and thus these dogs need regular visits to the groomer to keep their coat trimmed and looking good.

 You will also need to brush your dog regularly at home and get their nails clipped and teeth cleaned often.